memgraph/docs/docs/reference-guide/streams/transformation-modules/api/python-api.md

 ## `mgp.transformation(func)`
 Register `func` as a transformation of the current module.

-`mgp_transformation` is meant to be used as a decorator function to register a transformation within the current module.
+`transformation` is meant to be used as a decorator function to register a transformation within the current module.
 The registered `func` needs to be a callable which either accepts a single argument of type `Messages` or two arguments of type `TransCtx` and `Messages` respectively.
 The return type is fixed, and it should be of the form:
-`Record(query=str, parameters=mgp.Map)`.
+`Record(query=str, parameters=mgp.Nullable[mgp.Map])`.
 Multiple records can be
 produced by returning an iterable of them.
 Registering generator functions is currently not supported.